 Both definitions and values have shown us why it can be desirable to master deep work and to cause a state of flow.
 It can help us on a professional yet personal level.
 It can be the way to deep satisfaction in our lives.

 Let’s dive into the lessons learned to do deep work.
-Afterward the article will continue with the lessons learning to cause a state of flow.
+Afterward the article will continue with the lessons learned to cause a state of flow.

 How to Deep Work